 Advantages over other backpacking stoves:

-1. Lighter: This design weighs only 11.4oz compared to a Jet Boil(tm) at 20.75oz (including full fuel canister) or my current MSR white gas stove at just over 2 lbs (including full 20oz fuel bottle).
-By carrying this thing as opposed to my white gas stove, I've shaved 24oz (1.5lbs) off my back.
+1. Lighter: This design weighs only 11.4oz compared to a Jet Boil(tm) at 20.75oz (including full fuel canister)

 2. Environmentally friendly: White gas is NOT a clean burning fuel.
 As for butane/propane canister stoves, they make garbage when the canister runs out.
 Wood is a relatively clean burning fuel and this stove makes no trash.